xoxoo love, loser

 The frilly, Rococo-style grandma frames complete the beeswax cycle.
 A wick is positioned in the lower base of “Frame/Flame.”
 The longer the wick burns, the more heat radiates onto the frame, until it melts.
 Her beeswax grandma frame signifies a constant state of loss through the process of melting—wax to liquid to wax.

-The Anchor Babies drawings call to mind the derogatory term “anchor babies,” used to describe a child born in the U.S. to illegal immigrants.
+The Anchor Babies drawings call to mind the derogatory term “anchor babies,” used to describe a child born in the U.S. to undocumented immigrants.
 Under the 1965 Immigration and Nationality Act, these children act as an “anchor” that pulls a host of relatives into permanent residency.
 Here, Honig expounds upon the theme of babies born in “abnormal” conditions.
 In “Foreign Birth,” a pregnant Chinese woman stands in profile with the label “Made in China” slapped across her stomach.
 “Porn Birth” depicts a woman with perfectly rounded nipples and soft, succulent features giving birth to an angelic baby.
 In “Prom Birth, ” a stillborn baby tumbles out from underneath a sick-looking woman’s skirt.
 These are images of loss through the eyes of a stereotyped middle America, the same place where winning and success are birthed.

 In Loser, Peregrine Honig shows us what happens when there is no game to play, and no prize to win.
 Losing is removed from its socially constructed meaning, and is instead a means of individual transformation.
 She moves through a cycle of loss to bring forth art, and then she starts over again.
 Like a bee making wax.